-Even omnivores will happily chow down on this meat-free stuffing, plus it’s filling enough to serve as a main course for the vegetarians at your Thanksgiving table.
+Even omnivores will happily chow down on this vegetarian stuffing, plus it’s filling enough to serve as a main course for the vegetarians at your Thanksgiving table.

 ½ loaf day-old challah

 2 tablespoons butter + 2 tablespoons for melting on top

 5 large sage leaves